 - paying bills on time,

 - not blowing up at someone I love, or

 I believe that this helps me see people with different eyes.
 I am not as quick to judge when someone is annoying, has a reputation as a grouch, or doesn’t dress well.
 Life has been such a struggle for me even when people looking on can’t tell, that I realize it is probably that way for many others.

 I don’t want to give the impression that I’m a saint.
 There are still plenty of people I prefer not to be around.
-Yet I’ve noticed that there are fewer people I feel that way about than that many other people feel that way about.
+Yet I’ve noticed that there tend to be fewer people I feel that way about than many other people feel that way about.
 Knowing what it’s like to feel disapproval even when you’re trying your hardest—that’s tough.
 And that is what we ADHDers feel a lot.
 So I’ve learned to turn that into compassion for others.

 In Sum . . . .

 ADHD does not automatically “grant the user” the superpowers I’ve talked about.
-If you have ADHD, you must choose to turn the challenges our brains give us into superpowers.
+If you have ADHD, you must choose to turn the challenges your brain gives you into superpowers.
 Superman did not choose where he was born, and Spiderman did not choose to have a radioactive spider bite him.
 Superman could have sat with the pain of his past.
-Spiderman could have griped about his freak accident.
-Or, they could have chosen to be supervillains.
+Spiderman could have griped about his freak accident, or they could have chosen to be supervillains.

 If you have ADHD, you didn’t ask to have a different brain.
 Yet just as Superman chose to use his outsider abilities for good, and Spiderman turned a freak accident into service to his community, you can choose to let your differentness help others, too.

 Having a different brain can make life super hard, sometimes unbearably so.
 Yet like I said earlier, the good moments, the beautiful moments—those make all the rest of it so worth it.
 Especially if you turn your challenges into superpowers.